 With our unpredictable British weather, in March it may be tempting to dress up warm.
 But be prepared to peel back the layers as soon as you get inside as the halls are full of people and can get pretty warm.

 If you want somewhere to keep these layers safe while you’re looking at everything Naidex has to offer, there are cloakrooms that will take care of your belongings for a small fee.

 Make sure what you wear is comfortable and practical, especially your shoes – it’s a large space to get around!
 Oh, and charge up your wheelchair batteries, you will easily clock up a few miles just exploring the stalls.

 Under the sparkling lights of the NEC it’s easy to get drawn to things.
 But don’t be tempted to make an impulse buy!
 With small purchases, this is less important.
 But if you’re considering buying a more expensive item, then make sure you are 100% sure it’s the right one for you.

 You can always step outside of the hustle and bustle for a while to mull it over and come back later.
 Or, another option is to sleep on it – your ticket is valid for both days, so if you’re visiting on Tuesday, you can always return the next day.

 My last but most important tip is to just to enjoy yourself!
 It’s a fantastic opportunity to take a look at the latest gadgets and newest accessories, try them before you buy, get advice from the experts, meet like-minded people and more, so have fun!

 By Karla Baker – read more of Karla’s posts on her blog Adventure Wheels

-Disability Horizons will be at stand N7170 at Naidex on 26th and 27th of March.
+Disability Horizons will be at stand N114 at Naidex on 17th and 18th March 2020.
 Please come and say hi and meet other members of the Disability Horizons community.
 And remember, Naidex is FREE!
 If you’re still not convinced, here are three things Naidex has to offer…